Be Prepared for Dental Emergencies

 Tongue, Lip or Cheek Injury: The injured area should be cleaned and ice should be immediately applied to reduce swelling.
 If bleeding occurs, direct pressure should be applied to the affected area with a clean cloth.
 If bleeding persists, person should be taken to a hospital emergency room immediately.

 The majority of dental emergencies result from sporting injuries.
-The best way to protect teeth, cheeks, and lips during sporting events is to wear a mouth guard.
+The recommended way to protect teeth, cheeks, and lips during sporting events is to wear a mouth guard.

 Other situations that commonly lead to dental emergencies include the following: